juanandresgs/FeatureProof/README.md

 - Move all functions from one folder to another in IDA Pro.
 - def empty_folder(folder_name):
 - Get all symbols referred to within a function
-- Get all references to a given symbol name
-- Get function at address
-- Get segment name at address
-- Get value of first operand
-- Get value of second operand
 - Get function argument values at XREFs
-- Get symbol type
-- def get_all_xref_addresses_to_this_name(symbol_name):
 - def get_all_xrefs_from_within_function(ea):
-- def get_all_xrefs_to_function(ea):
 - def create_struct_type(struct_name, size, fields):